New Patients 410-449-7656

 Most dentists also recommend routine preventive care visits.
 During a preventive care visit, the teeth and gums are examined for any signs of gum disease.
 Patients will also receive a professional dental cleaning, which helps remove plaque that daily brushing and flossing cannot reach.

-Treating Bleeding Gums
+Treating Bleeding Gums in Towson, MD

 The type of treatment a patient receives will depend on the stage of progression of gum disease, the extent of damage, and the condition of the patient’s dental health.
 After a thorough evaluation, our team will determine which periodontal therapy treatment is right for you.
 Depending on your needs, we may recommend one or more of the following treatments for gum disease: